PrestaShop/prestashop.github.io/content/news/posts/2024/meet-prestashop9-api.md

 * **client_secret** - the secret of the client you created
 * **grant_type** - the type of grant you want to use.
 In this case, it's `client_credentials`
 * **scope** - the scopes you want to use.
 You can provide multiple scopes.
 In this case, we are going to use `api_client_read`, `api_client_write`, `customer_group_read`, `customer_group_write`.

+{{% notice %}}
+You have many tools to debug APIs.
+You can use Postman, [curl](https://curl.se/), or any other tool (like [Insomnia](https://insomnia.rest/)) that allows you to make HTTP requests.
+In this tutorial, I will use [Postman API client](https://www.postman.com/api-platform/api-client/), so that you can quickly test the API with a user-friendly interface.
+{{% /notice %}}

 Example request using curl: